juliorcx/CV-maker-latex/README.md

 # CV-maker-latex
-This new class can make your cv looking very profesional
+This new class can make your cv looking very profesional.

+## Features
++ Easy to use and configure
++ Practical for rapid and beautiful (profesionaly) résumé
++ Highlight your skills with dots to see your experience in that area